TABMRG

 Look-Up Tables.

-tabmrg.f90 is a FORTRAN program to manipulate (in the spectral domain) RFM-generated look-up tables of pre-tabulated absorption coefficient (.tab files, created using the TAB option).
+TABMRG is a Fortran90/Python program to manipulate (in the spectral domain) RFM-generated look-up tables of pre-tabulated absorption coefficient (.tab files, created using the TAB option).

 General Comments

-2. The program can be run on either ASCII or binary versions of the .tab file, and the output can be either binary or ASCII, and the program can also be used simply for converting between the two.
+2. The program can be run on either ASCII or binary versions of the .tab file, and the output can be either binary or ASCII

 3. The program asks for an output spectral range which by default is the minimum range spanning the input files.
 However it may be useful to extend the defined range with zero k-values (see Extending Range), or use this program to reduce the spectral range.